 Let’s have a closer look at the most important factors that should be taken into consideration when choosing a payment gateway.

 What is a payment processor?

-Factors to consider when choosing the best payment processor
+What factors to consider when choosing the best payment processor?

-When beginning an eCommerce business, it is important to choose the payment gateway that best suits your business.
+When beginning an ecommerce business, it’s important to choose the payment gateway that best suits your business.
 You should take into account the popularity of the gateway, the processing method, fees, interface, and compatibility with other platforms.
 You may also find that you need to connect a few payment processors in order to optimize your business bookkeeping and accounting in advance.